ci010/electron-vue-next/docs/index.md

 # Install dependencies
 npm install

-# Will start vite server, rollup devserver, and electron to dev!
+# Will start vite server, esbuild devserver, and electron to dev!
 npm run dev

 # OPTIONAL.
 Will compile the main and renderer process to javascript and display output size